Travel.State.Gov > International Travel > Country Information > Sweden International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Sweden.

 Sweden has been subject to terrorist incidents in the past, and the potential for a terrorist incident remains.
 Like other countries in the Schengen area, Sweden’s open borders with its Western European neighbors could permit terrorist groups to enter and exit the country with anonymity.
-European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
+European governments are taking action to guard against terrorist attacks, but all European countries remain potentially vulnerable to attacks from transnational terrorist organizations or homegrown terrorists.

 Crime: Sweden has a low crime rate.
-Violent crimes, such as homicides and sexual assaults, do occur in Sweden; however, the majority of violent crimes occur in larger cities such as Stockholm, Gothenburg, and Malmo.
-Illegal weapons of various types are available in Sweden, as well hand grenades; however armed violence against the public continues to be a rare occurrence.
-Organized crime groups do commit armed acts against each other.
+However, violent crimes, such as homicides and sexual assaults, do occur in Sweden.
+The majority of violent crimes occur in larger cities such as Stockholm, Gothenburg, and Malmo.
+Armed violence against the public continues to be a rare occurrence.
+Organized crime groups have committed armed acts against each other.